omrirz/pyrosenv/README.md

 # pyrosenv

-Set an environment for easy work with ROS in python without setting things up
+Set an environment for easy work with ROS in python without setting things up.

+Note: ROS should be installed on your system.

 ## Installation